AdrianWeishaeupl/AutoFLpy/docs/examples.rst

 	:align: center
 	:alt: Image of zoomed in map generated using Software In The Loop showing outliers marked.

-Stand alone maps (backplt_map)
+Stand alone maps - backplt_map
 ------------------------------

 The above mentioned functions can also be used externally to plot latitude and longitude data.
 Using this returns a matplotlib pyplot figure object which can be customised before showing.
+Import the backplt_map from autoflpy.util.plotting to use the function.

 Sample data::

-	{
 	latitudes = [49.953711  , 49.95345004, 49.9531899 , 49.95293059, 49.9526721 ,
 		   49.95241445, 49.95215761, 49.95190161, 49.95164643, 49.95139208,
 		   49.95113855, 49.95088585, 49.95063398, 49.95038293, 49.95013271,